Paul Harrington (musician): Television and radio

 For the last five years, Harrington has had a regular slot on The Pat Kenny Show on Newstalk; The features include "The Popular Irish Ballad – a brief history", also every Tuesday morning "The Lyric's The Thing".

 Paul Harrington's radio career also includes five years with Dublin's Q102 and two years with Sunshine 106.8, where his duties included presentation, scriptwriting, and voiceover work.

 Throughout his career, Harrington has made many television appearances on TV shows and variety shows, including The Lyrics Board.
 In 2017 and 2018, Harrington wrote and presented the documentary Ireland’s Eurovision Winners, which was released on DVD and is also due to air on television.

 In 2018, Harrington was a guest on the popular TV show The Restaurant.
 He took on the role as an executive chef, where he attained the highest accolade of 5 Star Chef awarded by three-star Michelin chef Marco Pierre White and celebrity chef Rachel Allen.

-Other work

-Throughout his career, Harrington has contributed to charity.
-His work has included going to the Sahara Desert to raise funds for Dublin Simon Community and producing and performing charity concerts for organisations including the Irish Cancer Society, Haven for Haiti, Console, and annually for the Rape Crisis Centre.

-Harrington has a great interest in developing the arts with young and old people alike.
-He has worked with Samantha Mumba stage school and has been involved in many local and national projects.
-Harrington was a patron of the Arts in the Donahies Community School where he produced shows, developed young talent, and introduced many young people to the world of performance.